pereiralab/erl/environment.md

 * **Pereira, G.**, N. Nassar, C. Bower, P. Weinstein, and A. Cook.
 2010.
 "Residential exposure to traffic emissions and adverse pregnancy outcomes."
 SAPIENS 3 (1)
 * **Pereira, G.**, A. J. B. M. De Vos, A. Cook, and C. D'Arcy.
 2010.
 "Vector fields of risk: A new approach to the geographical representation of childhood asthma."
 Health and Place 16 (1): 140-146.
 * **Pereira, G.**, and C. D. A. J. Holman..
 "A case-crossover analysis of traffic-related air pollution and emergency department presentations for asthma in Perth, Western Australia."
 Medical Journal of Australia 193 (9).
 * **Pereira, G.**, N. Nassar, C. Bower, and A. G. Cook..
 "Residential exposure to traffic emissions and adverse pregnancy outcomes."
 Surveys and Perspectives Integrating Society and Environment 3 (2).
-Inpress.
 * **Pereira, G.**, A. J. B. M. De Vos, and A. Cook.
 2009.
 "Residential traffic exposure and children's emergency department presentation for asthma: A spatial study."
 International Journal of Health Geographics 8